IndiGo Leases Norse Atlantic Boeing 787, Bangkok First Destination

 • When launching long haul flights, there are lots of logistics to work out, like trying to secure slots at airports, so it helps if IndiGo can start to get those details ironed out before it starts getting its own A350s

-• Filling seats between India and Europe isn’t difficult, and I have no doubts that the airline will at least be able to break even on these flights
+• Filling seats to and from India is easy, given the amount of travel demand, especially when you have a connecting network like IndiGo does; I have no doubts that the airline will at least be able to break even on these flights

 • Presumably IndiGo wants to see how these routes perform, and that may also help with deciding how many more A350 orders the company wants to firm up; after all, the airline has 70 options remaining